Tom-Nagy/Tom-Nagy/README.md

 At the moment, I am studying full stack software development with Code [Code Institute](https://codeinstitute.net/) in order to become one of the top software developper :grin:

-I have always been a problem solver and I believe that it is a skill that is mostly transferable to any job really... but I am also driven by growth, impovement and greatness !!!
+I have always been a problem solver and I believe that it is a skill that is mostly transferable to any job really... but I am also driven by growth, improvement and greatness !!!
-Having a background as a manager in a hight level restaurant, I really enjoy challenges.
+Having a background as a manager in a high level restaurant, I really enjoy challenges.
 I try to execute and produce in the best way possible.
 It feels good when you do *your* best and *the* best in something!
-It's great for you, your team and the customer!
+It's great for you, your team, and the customer!
 I really enjoy life, it's amazing!
 I believe you can achieve anything as a game where in order to win, you need to accomplish some tasks.
 I am a serious guy though, but I like to challenge myself that way! :smile:

 As well I have an interest in Mathematics and Universe.
 They fascinate me!